6G Vision: An Ultra-Flexible Perspective: Ultra-Flexible 6G Framework

 \section{Ultra-Flexible 6G Framework}

-This section brings the abovementioned flexible RATs under the umbrella of a single ultra-flexible framework for 6G.
-Here it is important to realize that the presence of flexible options in itself is not enough to render a network intelligent.
+Gathering together all potential 6G enablers in a flexible framework is an important challenge.
+Therefore, this section brings the above-mentioned flexible perspectives for the key enabler technologies and concepts under the umbrella of a single ultra-flexible framework for 6G.
+Here, it is important to realize that the presence of flexible options in itself is not enough to render a network intelligent.
 Rather, it needs the capability to make best use of the available options.
 Therefore, some sort of intelligence or cognition is imperative in future wireless networks.
-Keeping this in mind, the proposed framework has the following primary components: a) Flexible RAT platform (like an advanced Mitola radio), b) flexible cognitive engine, and c) flexibility performance indicators.
+Keeping this in mind, the proposed framework has the following primary components: 1) Flexible key enabler platform (like an advanced Mitola radio), 2) flexible cognitive engine, and 3) flexibility performance indicators.
 Fig.~\ref{fig:s4a} illustrates how these different components are interconnected within the framework.
 The key points of this framework can be summarized as follows:

-\begin{enumerate} \item New technologies should be integrated into communications standards via \textbf{flexible RAT platform} without waiting for ten years. \item RATs should work together in an optimal flexibility to meet different requirements.
-Therefore, a \textbf{flexible cognitive engine} can make an optimization between different flexibility perspectives. \item The amount of flexibility needs to be measured while making an optimization.
-Hence, developing new \textbf{flexibility performance indicators} is important and necessary. \end{enumerate}
+\begin{enumerate} \item New technologies should be integrated into communications standards via a \textbf{flexible key enabler platform} without waiting for ten years. \item Key enabler technologies should work together in an optimal flexibility to meet different requirements.
+Therefore, a \textbf{flexible cognitive engine} can make an optimization between different flexibility aspects. \item The amount of flexibility needs to be measured while making an optimization.
+Hence, developing new \textbf{flexibility performance indicators} is necessary. \end{enumerate}